Dorset knob

 A Dorset knob is a kind of hard, dry, savoury biscuit from Dorset which is very crumbly and has the consistency of very dry stale bread or rusks.
+They are roughly 5 cm square and 4 cm high and weigh about 25 g.

 Description

 Dorset knobs are made from bread dough enriched with extra sugar and butter.
 They are rolled and shaped by hand, and baked three times.

 They are named after their shape's resemblance to Dorset knob buttons, but have also been compared, in size, to door knobs.

 Dorset knobs are typically eaten with cheese (for example, Dorset Blue Vinney).
 Dorset knobs were said by his parlour maid to have been a favourite food of local author Thomas Hardy.
 As they are so hard, they are also eaten by first soaking them in sweet tea.

 History

 In the past there were a number of producers of Dorset knobs.
 Today the only firm to produce them commercially is Moores Biscuits, which used to be sited in Morcombelake, four miles west of Bridport in the west of the county of Dorset in England, but has now moved into Bridport itself.
 The Moores family have baked biscuits in Dorset since before 1860.
 The bakery was established in 1880 by Samuel Moores and manufactures a variety of traditional biscuits in addition to the Dorset knob.
 Dorset knobs are only produced during the months of January and February.
 They are normally sold in a distinctive and traditional tin.